negrusti/keplr-bruteforce/README.md

 ## Usage

-Execute command "python recovery.py" in files directory
+Execute command "python recovery.py" in files directory.
+By default the script will try to find the missing word at any position in the recovery phrase.

+Available flags:
-Available flags: '--first' for run only first input
+* '--first' to bruteforce only the first position
-                 '--last' for run only last input
+* '--last' to bruteforce only the last position

 ## Output